taigereye/cs91r/README.md

 ### MDP v2

-In this version, plant failure is modeled differently because failing BSS alongside RES plants is unrealistic.
-Instead of needing to rebuilt, RES plants now have an operation & maintenance cost that represents renewing some portion of the plant each year.
-The function for calculating BSS size is parametrized in this version.
+In this version, plant failure is modeled as an additional annual operation & maintenance cost that represents renewing some portion of the plant each year.
+RES and FF plants both have this replacement cost, but not storage.
+Storage is now a customizable mix of batteries (BSS) and pumped hydro (PHS).
+The function for calculating storage size is parametrized in this version.

 v2 ASSUMPTIONS:
 - Storage capacity required grows exponentially with percent RES penetration.
-- Construction costs of BSS combine energy vs. power dependent costs.
+- Construction costs of storage combine energy vs. power dependent costs.
+- Operation & maintenance costs of storage account for degradation, so no need for additional replacement cost.
+- Capital and operation & maintenance costs of pumped hydro do not change with tech stage.
 - RES power plant lifetime (and resulting need for replacement) can be modeled as an additional O&M cost equal to capital cost scaled by RES plant lifetime.
 - All BSS costs based on 4h li-ion battery system.